-The new Employer Compensation Expense Tax (ECET) - which comes into effect in the state of New York in 2019 - will allow participating employers to pay ECET on the state payroll expense, for employees who earn over $40,000 per annum.
+The new Employer Compensation Expense Tax (ECET) — which comes into effect in the state of New York — will allow participating employers to pay ECET on the state payroll expense for employees who earn over $40,000 per annum.

 As a result, employees who earn $40,000 or more may be eligible for a tax credit when filing their income tax returns.

-According to the New York State Department of Taxation and Finance, employers will be required to pay a 5.0% state tax on all annual payroll expenses in excess of $40,000 per employee - phased in over three years.
-The rate for 2019 is set at 1.5%, increasing to 3.0% in 2020, and 5.0% in 2021 respectively.
+According to the New York State Department of Taxation and Finance, employers will be required to pay a 5.0% state tax on all annual payroll expenses in excess of $40,000 per employee — phased in over three years.
+The rate is set at 1.5%, increasing to 3.0%, and 5.0% in the following years.

 What is the ECET?